Tirth9978/Tirth9978/README.md

 - 🕵️‍♂️ Exploring the world of **Cybersecurity and Ethical Hacking** using **Kali Linux**
 - 📚 Currently mastering **Stacks, Bit Manipulation, and Advanced DSA Concepts**
 - 💡 Passionate about **Software Development** and building innovative projects
-- 🛠️ Designing a **Social Media Platform** inspired by Facebook with advanced ranking systems

 ---